jhirono/multipews/README.md

     --tags                    : Tags associated with this private endpoint with 'key=value' syntax.
     --workspace-name -w       : Workspace name.
 ```
-2. Add the private IP of your first PE in the A record in your private dns zone.
+2. We do not recommend using the same private dns zone for your more than two virtual networks.

+If you use the same private dns zone for multiple virtual networks, the CLI command overwrites the DNS A record for your first PE in your private DNS zone.
+Add the IP of your first PE in the A record in your private DNS zone.Add the private IP of your first PE in the A record in your private dns zone.
 Below are the example screenshots.
 You should have the IP of 2nd PE in the A record for AzureML workspace.
 You need to add the IP of 1st PE in the A record again that is highlighted by yellow.
 Note that your IP should be different.
 ![image](privatednszone1.png)
 ![image](privatednszone2.png)